FaithyOne/BOs-Cookies-Candy-and-Cakes/README.md

   Who knows what awaits you when you find them?
 - Throwable candies: A sweet weapon with dual functionality!
   Eat them for a quick snack or throw them at other players and entities for fun or PvP combat.
-  Hold the button longer to throw them further—perfect for strategic gameplay or just having a blast with friends!
+  Hold the button longer to throw them further, perfect for strategic gameplay or just having a blast with friends!
 - Mini cakes: Small treats for a quick snack on the go, perfect for adventurers with little time.
 - Cookie Jar block: Your sweet treasures deserve a place of honor!
   Sort and display your collection in style.